 Here are elements the media plan should address:

-• Media objectives
+- Media objectives

-• The duration of the campaign over the course of the year — when will the campaign start?
-When will the campaign end? •During this period, when will advertising be stressed?
+- The duration of the campaign over the year — when will the campaign start?
+When will the campaign end?

-• The timing of the campaign during the day — what dayparts or media apertures will be used?
+- The timing of the campaign during the day — what dayparts or media apertures will be used?
 What dayparts or media apertures will be avoided?

-• A regional emphasis — what market areas will be emphasized?
+- A regional emphasis — what market areas will be emphasized?
 Will regional emphasis shift by season?

-• Media scheduling strategies — will you use a pulsing, flighting or continuity strategy, some other combination?
+- Media scheduling strategies — will you use a pulsing, flighting or continuity strategy, some other combination?

-• Media selection criteria — why are your selections compatible with what you know about your audience?
+- Media selection criteria — why are your selections compatible with what you know about your audience

 o Relative emphasis on particular media channels